jsirish/llm-hosting/docs/setup/VLLM-LITELLM-INTEGRATION-DOCS.md

 The documentation search **confirms our architecture is correct**:

-1. ✅ vLLM has `qwen_coder` parser for Qwen's XML tool format
+1. ✅ vLLM has `qwen3_coder` parser for Qwen's XML tool format
 2. ✅ LiteLLM standardizes tool calls to OpenAI format
 3. ✅ Two-stage processing (vLLM parse → LiteLLM normalize) is the right approach
 4. ✅ Configuration files align with documented patterns